splunk/public-o11y-docs/admin/teams/enhanced-team-security.rst

 #.
 Select the :guilabel:`Restrict Access` check box.

-.. _about-team-roles:

 Team roles and permissions
 ============================================================================

 This table presents the available user roles and their permissions.
-Some team roles and permissions change based on whether enhanced team security is enabled.
-For example, when you enable enhanced team security, the Team Manager role is available, and Observability Cloud administrators or Team Managers must add users.
+Some team roles and permissions change based on whether enhanced team security is turned on.
+For example, when you turn on enhanced team security, the Team Manager role is available, and Observability Cloud administrators or Team Managers must add users.

 .. list-table::